 Inflammation and the skin

 Chronic, low-grade inflammation is recognised as a major contributor to the ageing process of the skin.
 This phenomenon is called “inflammageing.”
 Inflammageing plays a role in the initiation and progress of skin ageing.
-UV radiation induces oxidative stress in epidermal cells, resulting in damaged cells with oxidized.
+UV radiation induces oxidative stress in epidermal cells, resulting in damaged cells with oxidized lipids.
 Oxidation-specific cells and oxidized lipids cause inflammation, leading to infiltration and activation of macrophages to remove the damaged cells and oxidized lipids.
 Activated macrophages degrade the extracellular matrix.
 Repeated UV radiation over-activates the immune system, causing damage to the dermis-epidermis junction.
 Overburdened macrophages release pro-inflammatory cytokines and ROS, the former causing chronic inflammation and long-term damage to the dermis, whilst the latter triggers oxidative stress-induced damage to the dermal extracellular matrix.

-The ageing process explained above leaves the skin feeling rough (from a thickened layer of), sensitive to the environment (due to the thinning of the living epidermal cell layer) and with an uneven tone, often described as sallowness.
+The ageing process explained above leaves the skin feeling rough (from a thickened layer of stratum corneum), sensitive to the environment (due to the thinning of the living epidermal cell layer) and with an uneven tone, often described as sallowness.
 The breakdown in collagen and elastin causes sagging, while lines and wrinkles start to appear in areas of increased skin activity, for example around the mouth and eyes.
 Functional disability shows up as dryness and uneven pigmentation.
 Liver spots appear due to a malfunction in the pigment-forming cells (the melanocytes).
 Skin with inflammageing is also more likely to develop acne, seborrheic skin conditions and rosacea.

 What can you do to slow this process?